-We conducted another exploratory mixed-effect model on Traditional Chinese data because his was the only language to show a significant result in the preregistered meta-analysis.
+We conducted another exploratory mixed-effect model on Traditional Chinese data because this was the only language to show a significant result in the preregistered meta-analysis.
 The best fit model had orientation match condition and data sources as the fixed effects.
 This model indicated that data source was significant, b = -30.431, SE = 27.565, t( 166.143 ) = -1.104, p < .001.
 The match advantage of orientation was nearly significant: b = -11.47, SE = 10.955, t( 2667.781 ) = -1.047, p = 0.2953, but the interaction of match advantage and data sources was nonsignificant: b = 9.302, SE = 13.496, t( 2666.773 ) = 0.689, p = 0.491 (see the detailed report in Appendix 4).
 This result suggested that Traditional Chinese study could have a robust estimation in the circumstance multiple teams conducted the study in terms of one the same protocol.
 Combined with the previous results of Traditional Chinese (Chen et al., 2020), future research on this language could explore any potential linguistic aspects that might result in the match advantage of object orientation and other properties.
 Although this study is unable to provide further advice, the advantage for the future Traditional Chinese studies would be a precise sample size justification on the participants and stimulus items.

 4 Discussion